mmSir/GainedVAE/README.md

 # GainedVAE

-A Pytorch Implementation of a continuously rate adjustable learned image compression framework, Gained Variational Autoencoder(GainedVAE).
+A Pytorch Implementation of the continuously rate adjustable learned image compression framework, Gained Variational Autoencoder(GainedVAE).

 *Note that This Is Not An Official Implementation Code.*